Do you want to join my group, or are you genuinely interested in my research?

 Motivated by the growing interest in smart grid architectures, we are interested in the problems of synchronization, voltage stabilization, power balancing, and secondary regulation in microgrids.
 Microgrids are low-voltage electrical distribution networks, heterogeneously composed of distributed generation, storage, load, and managed autonomously from the larger transmission network.
 Whereas traditional power system operation and control is hierarchical and centralized, microgrids are ad hoc networks without a centralized decision maker.
 These unique challenges call for scalable, robust, and plug'n'play control strategies with low communication complexity.

-Publications: Here is a recent research article on trigonometric active power dynamics, a complementary article on polynomial reactive power dynamics, some experimental results, and a complete list of related publications.
+Publications: Here is a recent article on control architectures and hierarchies, our work on trigonometric active power dynamics, a complementary article on polynomial reactive power dynamics, some experimental results, and a complete list of related publications.

-Slides: Here is a set of recent slides and some work is also covered here.
+Slides: Here is a set of recent slides.

 Collaborators: John W. Simpson-Porco, Francesco Bullo, Basilio Gentile, Hedi Bouattour, Sandro Zampieri, Quobad Shafiee, and Josep M. Guerrero